Cervical Spine Injuries

 - Monitor vitals/level of consciousness throughout entire process

-- Have member of athletic training staff accompany athlete to hospital
+- Have member of athletic training staff accompany athlete to hospital (if possible)

 - Long term prognosis is directly related to severity of initial tissue damage (recovery may be complete or incomplete)